mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 *Status: Merged*

 There was a new user who introduced himself on the Zulip channel.
-I wanted to give additional info for to guide him.
+I wanted to give additional information to guide him.
 To do that I was looking at to documentation and realized that the links for bug reporting were directed to the launchpad which was the old bug tracker of Mixxx.
 This PR aims to delete the old links and replace them with the GitHub issues link.

 ---